 Listed in the 1941 Film Daily Yearbook with a seating capacity given as 400.
 In the 1943 edition of F.D.Y. is is listed as (Closed).
 However, it is open again in the 1950 edition of F.D.Y. with a seating capacity given as 300.

-Listed in Film Daily Yearbook’s; 1941 and 1943 editions as the Huntington Station Theatre, Huntington Station, NY with a seating capacity of 640.
-The 1950 edition of F.D.Y. has the same details (with the full address) and a seating capacity of 677.
+The Liberty Theatre is listed in Film Daily Yearbook; 1941 and 1943 editions with a seating capacity of 400.
+In the 1950 edition of F.D.Y. the full address (1104 Wyoming Avenue) is given and the seating capacity has risen to 852.

 In the newly published book ‘Historic Movie Theatres in Illinois 1883-1960 by Konrad Schiecke the address is given as 100 N. 2nd Street, Dupo, IL.
 300 seats It opened in the 1920’s and closed in 1950.
 The theatre burned down in 1951.